 For additional flexibility, padded seating has subsequently replaced the former wooden pew benches, and a large multimedia screen is now situated at the west end of the Church.
 The space is now fully adaptable to a range of purposes, including modern worship, children’s activities, presentations, conferences, fetes and fairs.

 We believe that St. Cuthbert’s is a rare jewel, albeit a bit of a rough diamond.
 This characteristic, spacious “barn” continues to be a place of exploration and renewal; a home for the community, with Christ very much at the centre.
 It is also a humble place; born in the shadow of our much grander Parish Church; St. Cuthbert’s has developed a personality and purpose all of its own, shaped by ordinary people.
-Time has left its mark, and maintenance can be a financial challenge, but the unique beauty of this place is undimmed, as is the faith which has lived here for so long.
+Time has left its mark, and maintenance can be a financial challenge, so we rely on the generosity of those who use this place to keep the building in good repair.
+But the unique beauty of St. Cuthbert’s is undimmed, as is the faith which has lived here for so long.
+During the Covid Pandemic St. Cuthbert’s entered cyberspace with the installation of a state of the art video production / streaming system; a move which has the ability to bring St. Cuthbert’s direct to your home.